-Minnesota State Grants range from $340 to approximately $8,000.
+Minnesota State Grants range from $340 to over $9,000.
 Minnesota State Grants are awarded to eligible Minnesota residents on the basis of need and do not have to be repaid.
 Amount of the grant is determined once the state budget is set in July prior to the upcoming school year.
 St. Olaf provide an estimates in the financial aid award based on the previous year’s amount.

 STEP (St. Olaf Education Partnership) Grants